Malcolm Pearson, Baron Pearson of Rannoch: Early career

+Pearson became treasurer of the degree-awarding body to the polytechnic sector, the Council for National Academic Awards, serving from 1983 to 1992.

+Member of House of Lords

-Pearson was created a life peer on 18 June 1990 as Baron Pearson of Rannoch, of Bridge of Gaur in the District of Perth and Kinross, sitting as a Conservative.
+On the recommendation of Margaret Thatcher, Pearson was created a life peer on 18 June 1990 as Baron Pearson of Rannoch, of Bridge of Gaur in the District of Perth and Kinross, sitting as a Conservative.
 He entered the House for services to the insurance industry, particularly his anti-corruption stance on the Savonita affair.
 In February 1997, Hugo Gurdon published an interview in The Daily Telegraph with Pearson, discussing his metaphysical and political beliefs and motivations.

-Pearson became Treasurer of the degree-awarding body to the polytechnic sector, the Council for National Academic Awards, serving from 1983 to 1992.

-A daughter from his second marriage, born in 1980, introduced him to the world of learning disabilities for which he has done extensive work and fundraising, in particular for the Camphill movement.

 Pearson is a Eurosceptic of long standing.
 In May 2004, he called for voters to back the UK Independence Party (UKIP).
+Pearson criticised the Conservative Party's leadership for being "silly", and argued that they should try to get UKIP members back into the fold by adopting more eurosceptic policies themselves.
 Along with three other Conservative peers, he was then expelled by the Conservative Party on 30 May.
-He subsequently said that he would probably sit as an "independent Conservative".
-He threatened to quit the Conservatives to join UKIP, which he did on 7 January 2007, along with Lord Willoughby de Broke.

-Pearson criticised the Conservative Party's leadership for being "silly" and argued that they should try to get UKIP members back into the fold by adopting more eurosceptic policies themselves.
-He has tabled a number of unsuccessful bills in the House of Lords demanding Britain's withdrawal from the European Union.
+He tabled a number of unsuccessful bills in the House of Lords demanding Britain's withdrawal from the European Union.
 In November 2006, he tabled the European Union (Implications of Withdrawal) Bill, which called for an official cost benefit analysis of UK's EU membership.
-He joined UKIP on 7 January 2007, citing David Cameron's refusal to tell the British people about the disadvantages they suffer because of Britain's membership of the EU.
+He threatened to quit the Conservatives to join UKIP, which he did on 7 January 2007, along with Lord Willoughby de Broke, citing David Cameron's refusal to tell the British people about the disadvantages they suffer because of Britain's membership of the EU.